SungHoHong2/Leetcode-Experiment/easy/Valid_Parentheses/README.md

                 # if stack is not true then add top_element = '#'

                 # if the top element is not the opening part of the parenthesis
+                    # return false because it is a unmatching parenthesis

             # if the char is not the closing part of the parenthesis